Using Natural Language Explanations to Rescale Human Judgments

 \section{Explanation-Based Rescaling (EBR)}

-In this section we propose a rescaling method that captures natural language explanations by incorporating them with the Likert labels.
+In this section we propose a rescaling method that captures natural language explanations by using them to re-evaluate the Likert labels.
 We take inspiration from the scoring mechanism presented in \citet{kocmi-federmann-2023-large} for machine translation evaluation, which validated the effectiveness of a 0-100 scale compared to other options.
-However, instead of using an LLM to directly evaluate the task, we take a more nuanced approach.
-We use an aspect-specific scoring rubric and rescale existing human judgments for a given task.
-This rubric can be developed independently after the annotation task.
+The key element here is that a chosen scale provides higher granularity than the coarse grained scale on which the initial Likert labels are collected.
+Instead of using an LLM to directly evaluate the task, we use a more detailed scoring rubric.

-\paragraph{Formalization} Assume we have a collection of items $x_1,\ldots,x_n$ which are being rated by annotators $a_1,\ldots,a_m$ in a sparse manner i.e., not every annotator rates every item.
+\paragraph{Formalization} Assume we have a collection of items $x_1,\ldots,x_n$ which are being rated by annotators $a_1,\ldots,a_m$ in a sparse manner, i.e., not every annotator rates every item.
 Each annotator assigns an item a discrete rating $r_{ki}$ and writes an explanation $e_{ki}$, where $k$ refers to the item and $i$ refers to the annotator.
 We \emph{rescale} annotator judgment as following: $s'_{ki} = f(r_{ki},e_{ki})$.

+Details about the rubric creation process are given in Appendix \ref{sec:rubric}.
+We also explore rescaling variations \textit{without rubric}.
+Variants of the rescaling prompt are given in Appendix~\ref{appendix:chatgpt_prompt} and we report our results in Section \ref{subsection:rescaling_with_gt}.
+Note, we do not rescale instances that get the extreme labels \textit{complete} and \textit{missing all}, since in these cases we rarely observed nuanced explanations from which rescaling would be possible.

-\paragraph{Prompt} To compute $f$, we invoke GPT-4,\footnote{Specifically, we use \texttt{gpt-4-0613}} taking as input both the explanation $e_{ki}$ along with the discrete rating label $r_{ki}$.
+\paragraph{Prompt} To compute $f$, we invoke \texttt{gpt-4-0613}, taking as input both the explanation $e_{ki}$ along with the discrete rating label $r_{ki}$.
 The proposed rescaling prompt is given in Figure \ref{fig:prompt}.
-The rescaling prompt is structured as following: \begin{enumerate} \itemsep{0em} \item Aspect definition: defines the aspect being evaluated (in our case, \textit{completeness}) \item Scoring scale: defines the numeric scale to which the human judgment needs to be mapped (0-100 for our task) \item Task input: helps contextualize the natural language feedback (the article, in our case) \item Human judgment: Likert rating and the natural language explanation (and when available, missing sentences) \item Scoring rubric with deductions: anchors the scoring to be consistent \end{enumerate}
+The rescaling prompt is structured as following: \begin{enumerate} \itemsep{-0.3em} \item Aspect definition: defines the aspect being evaluated (in our case, \textit{completeness}) \item Scoring scale: defines the numeric scale to which the human judgment needs to be mapped (0-100 for our task; note that the LLM typically outputs multiples of 5) \item Task input: helps contextualize the natural language feedback (the article) \item Human judgment: Likert rating and the natural language explanation (and when available, missing sentences) \item Scoring rubric with deductions: anchors the scoring to be consistent \end{enumerate}

-For our task, the scoring rubric was designed after collecting human annotation.
-Authors of this paper looked at 20 human annotations (explanations and the corresponding Likert labels) and came up with point deductions after considering distinctions that were not known when the original error taxonomy was devised.